 A Spokane man was killed on Interstate 5 near Woodland, Wash., on Monday night after he stepped out of a car to help a motorist who had crashed.

-Ronnie D. Walker, 61, had gotten out of his brother’s vehicle that had stopped ahead of the 9:25 p.m. crash and walked back to help in what became a chain-reaction involving four vehicles.
+Ronnie D. Walker, 61, had gotten out of his brother’s vehicle, which had stopped in front of the 9:25 p.m. crash, and walked back to help in what became a chain-reaction involving four vehicles.